Sharpness of the percolation transition in the two-dimensional contact process: Proof of Theorem

+Now suppose $\pi$ makes no jump.
+So $\pi$ is, in fact, the union of a finite number of consecutive intervals on the time axis of a vertex.
+Note that by definition of a cluster each of these intervals has at least one particle.
+Hence, $(\om(1), \om(2))$ is not in $G$ because otherwise in the configuration $\om(1)$ each of these intervals would have a $*$ which contradicts the fact that $\pi$ is an active path.
+If it is not in $B$ either, $\tilde\om(2) = \om(2)$ and we can simply take $\tilde\pi = \pi$.
+Finally, if $(\om(1), \om(2))$ is in $B\setminus G$, then its image is in $G\setminus B$ so $\tilde\om(2)$ has no $*$ particles and again the conclusion follows immediately.

-Using the above mentioned property of the single-cluster couplings (and noting that the condition, in Lemma \ref{stabco}, that $\et_x^{(n)} = 1$ in the first copy, implies the existence of an active spacetime path to $(x,0)$ in the first copy from some $(y,t)$ satisfying $d(x,y) = \lfloor \sqrt n \rfloor$ or $t = -\sqrt n$), yields a similar property for the `overall' coupling of $\calP_{q}$ and $\calP_{q'}$.
-This, together with the fact that, as we saw before (see \eqref{cl-bd}), the probability that there is a cluster $\cal C$ with $|{\cal C}| > \be' \log n$ goes to $0$ as $n \rightarrow \infty$, completes the proof of Lemma \ref{stabco}. \\
+Using the above-mentioned $\delta$-stability property of the single-cluster couplings yields a similar property for the ``overall'' coupling of $\calP_{q}$ and $\calP_{q'}$.
+The only thing that could go ``wrong'' is if there is a cluster with size $\geq D(\alpha)$.
+However, by the claim, this has probability going to $0$ as $n \rightarrow \infty$.
+The proof of Lemma \ref{stabco} is complete. \end{pf}